harambe-forever/cafeOrderAndStockManager/README.md

 ![siparis3](https://user-images.githubusercontent.com/71318378/148652542-a31dfc0c-c5ec-4d30-bc34-91ffe60bd77b.png)

+It the quantity of your items get below 20, app automatically fills it to 100

 Inventory:
 If you need to refill your inventory, simply click on the items you want to buy from supplier, clearify your quantity, and select a shipment date for your orders: